State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsection{Procedure for Identifying Requirements}

-This section provides an overview of the systematic procedure employed to identify the IRs and FRs supporting PMx autonomy standardization.
-We identify the IRs and FRs as the mapping between PMx standards identified in Section \ref{sec:Section2} and DT capabilities identified in Section \ref{sec:Section3}, with the IRs and FRs facilitating the automation of PMx within a DT framework (Fig.~\ref{fig:Figure1}).
-Where each DT capability necessitates a module functionality (e.g., DA, DM, SD) we scope demands of the DT capability and identify the IRs and FRs that support scalable and automated operation of the module to meet these requirements.
-Section~\ref{sec:Section4-A-1} first illuminates the intersection between PMx modules and DT capabilities, providing a comprehensive ``capability'' grid that maps the requirements of each module to the unique capabilities offered by DT.
-Section~\ref{sec:Section4-A-2} then presents the procedure for indentifying IRs and IRs within the capability grid.
-Section~\ref{sec:Section4-A-3} addresses the variable nature of asset diversity that can exist across different industries and its influence on the implementation of the PMx pipeline.
-It places the diverse range of assets on a spectrum of uniformity, providing an explanation for the examples that are used to contextualize the IRs and FRs defined in Section~\ref{sec:Section4-B} and Section \ref{sec:Section4-C}.
+This section provides an overview of the systematic procedure employed to identify the IRs and FRs that support PMx autonomy standardization.
+We define the IRs and FRs as the mapping between PMx standards identified in Section~\ref{sec:Section2} and DT capabilities identified in Section~\ref{sec:Section3}, with the IRs and FRs facilitating the automation of PMx within a DT framework (Fig.~\ref{fig:Figure1}).
+For each DT capability that requires a module functionality (e.g., DA, DM, SD), we determine the demands of the DT capability and identify the IRs and FRs necessary to support the scalable and automated operation of the module.
+Section~\ref{sec:Section4-A-1} first highlights the intersection between PMx modules and DT capabilities, providing a comprehensive `capability' grid that maps the requirements of each module to the unique capabilities offered by DTs.
+Section~\ref{sec:Section4-A-2} then outlines the procedure for identifying IRs and IRs within the capability grid.
+Section~\ref{sec:Section4-A-3} addresses the variability in asset diversity across different industries and its impact on implementing the PMx pipeline, placing the diverse range of assets on a spectrum of uniformity and explaning the examples used to contextualize the IRs and FRs defined in Section~\ref{sec:Section4-B} and Section~\ref{sec:Section4-C}.